gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "No.  She would tell us if she did.
 She is not the kind to send anyone into battle blindfolded.  *La*, don't look so worried, it is just a figure of speech.
 Now, let us see if sneaking back into bed is as easy as sneaking out.
-You need to sleep---we both of us do."
+You need to sleep–we both of us do."

 "Sure."
 Erileine didn't need convincing.
-Her eyelids were so heavy...
-"Wha' did she mean about mending you?"
+Her eyelids were so heavy… "Wha' did she mean about mending you?"

 Razi shrugged, seeming almost embarrassed.  "*La*, she will work a spell to help me heal, is all."

 "All the way from there?
 Wow."

 "*La*, well, I left some things behind to make it easier.
-Don't worry about that---you should sleep."
+Don't worry about that–you should sleep."

 Erileine nodded, looking again at the sketch on the wall.
 It was just ink on linen once more.
 "Should I put it away?"